systemd/systemd/docs/JOURNAL_FILE_FORMAT.md

 usually don't), and the same field might have multiple values assigned within the same entry.

-This document describes the current format of systemd 195.
-The documented format is compatible with the format used in the first versions of the journal, but received various compatible additions since.
+This document describes the current format of systemd 246.
+The documented format is compatible with the format used in the first versions of the journal, but received various compatible and incompatible additions since.

 If you are wondering why the journal file format has been created in the first place instead of adopting an existing database implementation, please have a